browserengineering/book/book/preface.md

 improvements, additions, and optimizations to an understandable core architecture.
-The lesson transcends the specific system studied: _all_ computer systems, no matter how big and seemingly complex, can be studied and understood[^1].
+The lesson transcends the specific system studied: _all_ computer systems, no matter how big and seemingly complex, can be studied and understood[^other-reasons].

-[^1]: Others reasons for these classes: a focus on speed; learning
-    low-level APIs; practice with C; knowing the stack; using systems better; and the importance of the system covered.
+[^other-reasons]: Others reasons for these classes: a focus on speed; learning low-level APIs; practice with C; knowing the stack; using systems better; and the importance of the system covered.

 But web browsers are still opaque, not just to students but to faculty and industry programmers.
 This book dissipates this mystery by